Creatine does have a number of benefits when consumed pre workout, but there are also some key things to be aware of.

 It’s one of those ingredients that seems to divide opinion.
 People seem to be wary of creatine despite it having a number of proven benefits.

-The purpose of this article is to explain exactly why some pre workouts use creatine, what you should look for on the label, and help you decide what kind of supplement is right for you.
+The purpose of this article is to explain exactly why some pre workouts use creatine, what you should look for on the label, and help you decide what kind of pre workout supplement is right for you.

 So, with the introductions out of the way, let’s get down to business and start taking a close look at whether you should be using a pre workout without or with creatine.